PedroCastaneda2000/QR-Code-solution-using-CSS-Flexbox/README.md

 ## My process

-1. I began with the design process.
-Looked where everything need to go.
+1. I began with the design process and formulating a plan.
 2. Opened a .html file and started to layout the skeleton of the challenge.
 3. Used a .css file to style and postion the commands from the .html file